5 Fun Things to Do in Sonoma, California

 Bottles of wine displayed horizontally on the shop's wall

-With more than two dozen wine tasting rooms located on or near Sonoma Plaza, you can sample an amazing selection of local wines by merely walking a few steps.
-Each location has a distinct personality, ranging from elegant (Kamen Estate) to bubbly (Sigh sparkling wine bar), and just about anything else you can think of.
+With more than two dozen wine-tasting rooms located on or near Sonoma Plaza, you can sample an amazing selection of wines all within a few steps.
+Each tasting room offers a variety of unique atmospheres and experiences, ranging from elegant bubbly tastings to comfortable couches and tantalizing outdoor patios.
+Here are just a few:

-In between tastings, hunker down on a park bench in the plaza to watch ducks cavort in the stream, grab a table at one of the fine eateries that ring the plaza, or browse galleries and shops for an only-in-Sonoma souvenir.
+In between tastings, settle into a park bench in the plaza to watch ducks in the stream, grab a table at one of the exceptional Sonoma restaurants that ring the plaza, or browse galleries and shops for special souvenirs.

-Downtown Sonoma is framed against a beautiful hillside backdrop, and you can explore that hillside on the Sonoma Overlook Trail.
-The trailhead is at the entrance to the Mountain Cemetery, just a few blocks north of the Sonoma Plaza.
-The hike is 3 miles round trip, and a gently graded trail takes you to the top of the hill, where it loops around a meadow.
-Several benches let you relax and enjoy spectacular views of the town of Sonoma, the Sonoma Valley, and (on a clear day) the San Francisco Bay Area.
-Docent-led hikes are available for students and adults many weekends.
+Downtown Sonoma is framed by beautiful hills, which you can explore on the Sonoma Overlook Trail.
+The trailhead is located at the entrance to the Mountain Cemetery, just a few blocks north of the Sonoma Plaza.
+The hike is a 3 3-mile round trip on a gently graded trail to the top of a hill that loops around a meadow.
+Several benches let you relax and enjoy spectacular views.
+Docent-led hikes are available on many weekends.

 You Might Also Like